-Convergence (Ministry/Department): Mahatma Gandhi NREGS and Rubber Board.
-The guidelines issued by Rubber Board dated 2nd August 2013 explains the modalities of the convergence and can be seen at 'Circular/Guidelines' caption of Convergence on NREGASoft (http://nrega.nic.in).
+It is a convergence of Mahatma Gandhi NREGS and Rubber Board.
+The guidelines issued by Rubber Board dated 2nd August 2013 explain the modalities of the convergence and can be seen at 'Circular/Guidelines' caption of Convergence on NREGASoft (http://nrega.nic.in).